Who are the Governors?

 I have worked at Isleworth Town Primary School since 2005, teaching initially in KS2 for four years before teaching in Year 1 and Year 2.
 I have led KS1 as Team Leader before becoming Assistant Head and now I have taken on the role of Deputy Headteacher in 2016.
 I initially became a Governor during my first years in the school and found it an invaluable experience.
 I now reprise my role as a co-opted Governor and it is a pleasure to work alongside others who are dedicated to supporting our school to ensure we continue to develop a community where everyone is valued and children are confident and become successful learners.

-I have lived in Isleworth for 10 years and I have 2 daughters at Isleworth Town.
+I have lived in Isleworth for 10 years and I have 1 daughter at Isleworth Town (and another who has moved onto secondary).
 We visited other schools before Isleworth Town but were instantly attracted to the positive energy, the happy children and the professional staff we encountered on our introduction to the school.
 I have been lucky to be involved at the school by reading in classes, going on class trips, taking part in science week and as a FIT representative.
 When the opportunity arose to apply to be a parent governor I was very keen to apply to try to help to support the staff, pupils and parents of Isleworth Town to enable the school to grow not only in size but in the development of pupils to their fullest potential.

 I live in Isleworth and my son attended Isleworth Town School from nursery to Year 6.
 We were pleased our son attended this local community school as he could learn and play with children near to his home.
 During that time I was a Parent Governor.
 I am pleased to continue now as a Co-opted Governor.
 I have been a primary school teacher for many years and I am senior leader in a primary school in Brent.
 My knowledge includes Special Educational Needs and inclusive teaching.
 I have also been a subject leader for science, history, RE and geography.
 As a Governor I will support the school so that staff and pupils are safe and thrive in their development.